JarlBalgruuf/projects/README.md

 # Snippets of codes from my projects <br/>
-nodejs training and virtual kymen group project
+Virtual Kymen internship group project and training projects